VentureStar

 VentureStar was a single-stage-to-orbit reusable launch system proposed by Lockheed Martin and funded by the U.S. government.
-The goal was to replace the Space Shuttle by developing a re-usable spaceplane that could launch satellites into orbit at a fraction of the cost.
+The goal was to replace the Space Shuttle by developing a re-usable spaceplane that could launch satellites into orbit at 1/10 of the cost.
 While the requirement was for an uncrewed launcher, it was expected to carry passengers as cargo.
-The VentureStar would have had a wingspan of 68 feet, a length of 127 feet, and would have weighed roughly 1000 t (2.2 million lb).
+The VentureStar would have had a wingspan of 68 feet, a length of 127 feet, and would have weighed roughly 1,000 tonnes (2.2 million lb).

 VentureStar was intended to be a commercial single-stage-to-orbit vehicle that would be launched vertically, but return to Earth as an airplane.
 Flights would have been leased to NASA as needed.
 After failures with the X-33 subscale technology demonstrator test vehicle, funding was cancelled in 2001.

 VentureStar was essentially a bigger version of the X-33 but was not produced.
-The X-33 had ongoing problems meeting performance requirements for the carbonfibre hydrogen fuel tank.
+The X-33 had ongoing problems meeting performance requirements for the carbon fiber hydrogen fuel tank.
 There were a number of other technologies that were part of the program, including the linear aerospike rocket engine.
-One point of praise was the metallic thermal protection system developed by BF Goodrich.
+One point of praise was the metallic thermal protection system (TPS) developed by BF Goodrich.

 Advantages

-VentureStar's engineering and design would have offered numerous advantages over the Space Shuttle, representing considerable savings in time and materials, as well as increased safety.
-VentureStar was expected to launch satellites into orbit at about 1/10 the cost of the Shuttle.
+VentureStar's engineering and design would have offered numerous advantages over the Space Shuttle, notably considerable savings in time and materials, as well as increased safety.
+VentureStar was expected to launch satellites into orbit at $2,000 USD per kilogram, 1/10 of the Space Shuttle's cost of $20,000 USD per kilogram.

 Readying VentureStar for flight would have dramatically differed from that of the Space Shuttle.
-Unlike the Space Shuttle orbiter, which had to be lifted and assembled together with several other heavy components (a large external tank, plus two solid rocket boosters), VentureStar was to be simply inspected in a hangar like an airplane.
+Unlike the Space Shuttle orbiter, which had to be lifted and assembled together with several other heavy components (a large external tank, plus two solid rocket boosters), VentureStar was to be simply inspected in a hangar similarly to an airplane.